-In 1725, Rev. Theophilus Pickering became the second minister of Second "Chebacco" Church in Ipswich, Massachusetts.
-By 1746 there was dissention between orthodox and revivalist elements in Chebacco Church and Parish.
+Beginning in approximately 1745 there was dissention between orthodox and revivalist elements in Chebacco Church and Parish.
 This caused a rift leading to the temporary formation of a Separatist Fourth Church in Ipswich by the Whitfield-inspired revivalists known as "New Lights," which was pastored by Separatist leader Rev. John Cleaveland.
-In 1752, the "Separatists" gained official release from Chebacco Parish and were granted a separate precinct officially: the Sixth Parish in Ipswich.
-In 1766 proceedings were started for reuniting the Second and Fourth Churches (Chebacco Church and Separated Church).
+In 1752, the Separatists gained official release from Chebacco Parish and were officially granted a new precinct: the Sixth Parish in Ipswich.
+In 1766 proceedings began for reuniting the Second and Fourth Churches.
 In 1774 both churches voted to unite as the Second Church in Ipswich, under the leadership of Rev. Cleaveland.
 In 1819 Chebacco Parish was incorporated as the town of Essex and the Second Church in Ipswich was renamed the First Congregational Church in Essex.

 This collection contains volumes of church records and town meeting records of Chebacco Parish.
 It also includes some papers written Rev. John Cleaveland during his time as pastor, a few loose administrative records, and relations of faith from female members.

 The original manuscripts in this collection are owned by our project partners, the Phillips Library at the Peabody Essex Museum.
 For additional information please see the Phillips Library's finding aid.

 This volume contains church meeting minutes; financial records, including benevolent contributions; a timeline of church officers; and lists detailing admissions, dismissions, marriages, baptisms, and deaths of members.